lauralopezalo/rickandmorty/README.md

 ## Acknowledgements

 - [Rick and Morty API](https://rickandmortyapi.com/)
-- ...

 ## Contact

-For questions or inquiries, please contact Laura López Alonso at laura@example.com.
+If you have questions or queries, do not hesitate to contact me at laura.lopez.alo@gmail.com.
+Happy coding!